 3.2.6 Briefing Chart

 An electronic form will be provided during the submissions process.
 The one-page briefing chart is required to assist in the ranking and advocacy of proposals prior to selection.
-It is not counted against the 23-page limit, and must not contain any proprietary data or ITAR restricted data.
+It is not counted against the 23-page limit, and shall not contain any proprietary data or ITAR restricted data.

 3.2.7 Firm Level Certifications

 Firm level certifications that are applicable across all proposal submissions submitted to this solicitation must be completed via the “Certifications” section of the Proposal Submission Electronic Handbook.
-The offeror must answer Yes or No as applicable.
+The offeror shall answer Yes or No as applicable.
 An example of the certification can be found in the NASA SBIR/STTR Firm Library (https:/sbir.gsfc.nasa.gov/sbir/firm_library/index.html).

 Note: The designated Firm Admin, typically the first person to register your firm, is the only individual authorized to update the certifications.